dovadi/dbconfig/readme.md

 }
 ```

+If no environment is defined in the json config file, you can define the environment variable APPLICATION_ENV (on operating system level), otherwise the default environment is "development"

-Example of usage of Settings
+Example of Settings

 ```Go
 package main